JackSzwergold/Writing/memories/The Jewish Club Goes to Philadelphia.md

 Just about the time that the doors closed, someone showed up on stage and told us all to sit down.
 He had a few more muscle-bound Orthodox lunks hanging out near him.

 We all sat down and listened to whatever this guy was going to say.
+And it basically boiled down to this: We were all going to be going to special, Jewish “classes” and lectures during this weekend and after that was all done there would be a short trip to Philadelphia to do touristy things.
+We all turned to look to each other and try to understand what was happening, but then at one point the guy used the word “Sheraton” and a few of us understood what was happening.

+Basically, a shabbaton is a religious retreat held on the weekend designed to reinforce and educate Jews about their Jewish heritage.
+Superficially, that sounds cool if you were religious.
+But pretty much none of the kids from my high school—except for a few exceptions—were religious in any way; we were all secular Jews who respected our heritage but didn’t do much else past that.

 ***